hengliangzhu/Better-initialization-for-regression-based-face-alignment/README.md

 # faceAlignment

-The resuluts of paper "Better initialization for regression-based face alignment", 《Computers & Graphics》 , 2017 (300W and COFW datasets)
+The results of paper "Better initialization for regression-based face alignment", 《Computers & Graphics》 , 2017 (300W and COFW datasets)